NG-2022-Stanislav-Mykhailenko/NG_KillSwitch/README.md

 - locking the screen
 - formatting partitions
 - playing text-to-speech messages
+- listing directories, deleting directories and files, and uploading them to Google Drive

 ## Limitations
 - input lock resets if Control-Alt-Delete is pressed